The IVRM Minimum Demonstrable Package defines the non-optional elements of valid IVRM.

 5. Capability intervention prioritization

 Assessment must produce a governed basis for action.
-IVRM is incomplete if it identifies condition or exposure without establishing what most warrants protection, strengthening, remediation, scaling, or escalation.
+IVRM is incomplete if it identifies condition or exposure without establishing what most warrants protection, strengthening, remediation, scaling, or reassessment.

 6. Capability portfolio review

 IVRM requires a leadership-level portfolio view rather than isolated capability judgments.
-The capability portfolio must be reviewed as an object of management suitable for executive steering and escalation.
+The capability portfolio must be reviewed as an object of management suitable for executive steering.

 7. Value realization tracking